joem5636/WireFFT/README.md

 mics and earphones -- the sound board doesn't support electret mics [it has one on-board].
 Thus, I'm a fair way from a portable software version of my 'assist,' but I do have a proof of concept!

+One dsy, perhaps an inexpendive and configurable PyBirdersEar will be a realization?